COUPON – Save 35% off any Bear mattress with code NAPLAB35.

 Fully Recovered

-In our mostly recovered test, we measured a recovery speed of 0.4 seconds, which is the same as the average of 0.40 seconds, based on all of our tests to date.
+In our mostly recovered test, we measured a recovery speed of 0.3 seconds, which is 0.12 seconds faster than the average of 0.42 seconds, based on all of our tests to date.

 The level of responsiveness is documented in the video below.